 How a CRM pipeline increased Chicago Food Planet’s private event revenue by 18%

 “We booked a private tour for about 12 people and Chicago Food Planet did not disappoint!
 Amber, our tour guide, did a great job…she was very friendly and even remembered every single person’s name!” – Chicago Food Planet review

-As sales and marketing director, Randi helps her CFP team generate nearly a million dollars in annual revenue, and a portion of that is through private food tours.
-One way Randi uses ActiveCampaign’s CRM is to make pipelines for private and corporate event management.
+The CFP marketing team generated nearly a million dollars in annual revenue, a portion of which is through private food tours.
+One way the team at CFP uses ActiveCampaign’s CRM is to make pipelines for private and corporate event management.